 Access to sufficient and clean freshwater is not self-evident.
 Increasingly, and all over the world, the water sector is confronted with the challenge of using freshwater sources sustainably.
 KWR develops knowledge, technologies and management measures to optimally meet the requirements for sufficient and clean freshwater sources.
-We are an expert partner of the water sector in ensuring the freshwater provision for drinking water, agriculture, industry and nature, today and into the future.
+We are an expert partner of the water sector in ensuring the freshwater provision for people, agriculture, industry and nature, today and into the future.

 Freshwater sources under pressure